sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 make match
 ```
 **Please Note**
-The make target `match` already includes the normalization actions of `compd_opt` & `mcsema_opt`, hence one can skip invocing the redundant targets.
+The make target `match` already includes the normalization actions of `compd_opt` & `mcsema_opt`, hence one can skip invoking the redundant targets.
 The reason we still have those targets are for legacy reasons and included in this presentation
 for better explanation of the steps.
 For example. instead of the above steps one can do
 ```
 export NORM=CUSTOM